rednoah/android-wear-pinyin/prompter/README.md

 ## Procedure

+### Introduction

+Please select `Pinyin Prototypes` and familiarize yourself with the following input method prototypes:

+* `GrowingFinals`
+* `PinyinSyllables`
+* `StandardQwerty`

+Notes:

+* When using `GrowingFinals`, you may need to use the `'` key in some cases to mark the end of a syllable (e.g. `ni'hao`)

 ### Phase 1: Keyboard Selection
-Select the `KeyDial` on your Android Wear watch.
-After opening the keyboard, feel free to play with it until you understand how it works.
-Once you're ready, type `START` and hit `⏎`.

-### Phase 2: Character Training
-Follow the prompt and enter the given characters one by one **as rapidly as possible**.
-Do not worry about accuracy during this training phase.
-Focus on memorizing where each key is located.
-You can skip to the next phase by hitting `⏎`.
+Please select `Pinyin Prototypes (User Study)` and follow the instructions on the screen.
+You will be asked to a select a keyboard and then you will need to enter `25` sentences.
+After entering all sentences, the screen will return to the keyboard selection where you will be asked to select the next keyboard.
+The process will repeat until all keyboards have been completed.

-### Phase 3: Phrase Input
+### Phase 2: Phrase Input
 Follow the prompt and enter the given phrases **as quickly and as accurately** as possible.
-Feel free to correct mistakes when it's easy and ignore them when it's too troublesome.
-There will be a total of `5` phrases.
-You can take a rest before typing the first letter of each phrase.
+There will be a total of `25` phrases.
+You can take a rest for as long as you want before typing the first letter of each phrase.
 The count for each phrase starts when the first letter is entered.
-Please press `⏎` after entering each phrase.
+Please press `⏎` once after entering each phrase.

-* Press the left-hand side of the input text field to delete (`⌫`) the last character
-* Press the right-hand side of the input text field to add a space (`⌴`) at the end
-* All input is considered `case-insensitive`

 ### Final Step